 - 2. Wait approximately 30 seconds for the disk drives to spin down, then power-on all RAID Expansion chassis, then all RAID Controller chassis.
 Always power-on the RAID Expansion chassis prior to, or at the same time as the RAID Controller chassis. - 3.
-Wait for RAID storage initialization, as follows: - PFR700 RAID Storage systems Wait until all disk access LEDs are steady approximately 4 minutes.
+Wait for RAID storage initialization, as follows: - PFR 700 RAID Storage systems Wait until all disk access LEDs are steady-approximately 4 minutes.
 The controller READY LED must be ON, the front Power LED must be ON, and the front Service LED must be OFF.
-(Refer to the PFR 700 Instruction Manual to interpret other disk access LED or status LED behavior.) - PFR600 RAID Storage systems Wait until all disk access LEDs are steady green- approximately 4 minutes.
+(Refer to the PFR 700 Instruction Manual to interpret other disk access LED or status LED behavior.) - PFR 600 RAID Storage systems Wait until all disk access LEDs are steady green-approximately 4 minutes.
 The rear panel 7-segment LED displays the chassis address.
-(Refer to the PFR 600 Instruction Manual to interpret other disk access LED or 7-segment LED behavior.) - PFR 500 RAID Storage systems Wait until all disk access LEDs are steady green- approximately 4 minutes.
-The rear panel 7-segment LED displays the chassis address and the HOST RDY light is on.
-(Refer to the PFR 500 Instruction Manual to interpret other disk access LED or 7-segment LED behavior.) - PFC 500 RAID Storage systems Wait until the System Check LED is off and all disk access LEDs are steady green- approximately 2 minutes.
-(Refer to the PFC 500 Instruction Manual to interpret other front panel LED behavior.)
+(Refer to the PFR 600 Instruction Manual to interpret other disk access LED or 7-segment LED behavior.) - 4.
 On the Profile XP Media Platform, shut down and restart the Windows operating system.
-Wait for auto-logon as described in "Start your system" on page 17.
+Wait for auto-logon as described in "Start your PVS 1100 system" on page 13.

-D Set up system hardware and connect video
+Set up system hardware and connect video

-Using the diagrams on this or the following page, set up the system hardware as shown, then locate your PVS 3000 Series model (PVS 3000 or PVS 3500) under Default Video Connections.
-Use the color coding to make the video I/O connections for the recorder and player channels.
+Set up the system hardware as shown in this diagram, then locate your PVS 1100 Series model under Default Video Connections.
+Use the color coding to make the video I/O connections for the Recorder/Player channels.